 Chocolate Chip Cookie Cake

 You can use your favorite cake recipe here – chocolate or vanilla will work.
-I used the chocolate cake recipe from my book.
+I used the chocolate cake recipe from my book (affiliate link).
 I used two 6-inch pans (so the chocolate chip cookie would fit on top), filling them each half way with cake batter.
 Once baked, cooled, and chilled, I cut each layer in half so I had a total of 4 layers.
 I baked off the rest of the cake batter as cupcakes.
-I also used the chocolate chip cookies from my book – the cookies are very large, and fit perfectly.
+I also used the chocolate chip cookies from my book (affiliate link)- the cookies are very large, and fit perfectly.

 Chocolate Chip Buttercream